sf-wdi-17/notes/lectures/week-07/_3_wednesday/dawn/nested_resources.md

     get '/authors/:id', to: 'authors#show'

+- `get` is the HTTP verb to be matched
 - `'/authors/:id` is the URL to be matched.
 - `to: 'authors'` refers to the authors_controller.rb
 - `#show` refers to the show method within authors_controller.rb